harunarabiu/profiler/README.md

 # How to use
 1. Type `make` and choose any command that shows afterwards
 2. To reload the application run by nginx: type `make livereload`
+3. type `make seed_profiles` to seed demo user profiles into the database

 # To run the application for development